Covid-19 Delta outbreak: Auckland woman gets apology from Ministry of Health after 'appalling' home-isolation experience - NZ Herald

 "The experience ... has been appalling on all fronts; both in terms of the organisation of the staff and the information sharing between teams."

 Home isolation for Covid-19 patients was introduced in October.
 Previously, the majority of virus sufferers were placed in hotels turned into quarantine centres, including the Jet Park Hotel near Auckland Airport.

-Last month, the health and disability commissioner demanded answers on issues around clinical care for people self-isolating, following three deaths of Covid-positive people who were isolating at home and reports of requests for assistance going unanswered.
+Last month, the Health and Disability Commissioner demanded answers on issues around clinical care for people self-isolating, following three deaths of Covid-positive people who were isolating at home and reports of requests for assistance going unanswered.

 Criteria for isolating at home are based on a public health risk assessment which takes into account factors such as the ability to isolate safely away from others, phone and internet access, the availability of own transport to safely access a testing centre, and having the supplies to isolate at home safely.